careerbuilder/DataScienceAPIDocumentation/MajorNormalization.md

 Versioning
 -----------
 The data that backs the Major Normalization Service is versioned.
-The data version is returned at the "data" node level.
+There is a "data version" field in the response that contains the current version.

 Our general versioning strategy is available [here](/Versioning.md).